open-feature/spec/specification/sections/03-evaluation-context.md

 > The API **MUST** have a method for setting the `evaluation context` of the `transaction context propagator` for the current transaction.

-If a `transaction context propagator` is set, this `evaluation context` must be supplied to it and so will be available during the current transaction.
+If a `transaction context propagator` is set, the SDK will call the [method defined in 3.3.1.3](#conditional-requirement-3313) with this `evaluation context` and so this `evaluation context` will be available during the current transaction.
 If no `transaction context propagator` is set, this `evaluation context` is not used for evaluations.
 This method can e.g. be used in a request handler to add request-specific information to the `evaluation context`.